dsdavis4/dyna-record/README.md

 - **Use Type Aliases for Foreign Keys**: Utilize TypeScript's type aliases for foreign keys to enhance code readability and maintainability.
 - **Leverage Type Safety**: Take advantage of Dyna-Record's type safety features to catch errors early in development.
 - **Define Access Patterns**: Dynamo is not as flexible as a relational database.
 Try to define all access patterns up front.

+## Debug logging

+To enable debug logging set `process.env.DYNA_RECORD_LOGGING_ENABLED` to `"true"`.
+When enabled, dyna-record will log to console the dynamo operations it is performing.